Step 1: What is a PLN?

 PLN stands for “Personal Learning Network”.
 It is a network of people and resources that support ongoing learning.
 Learning can be in many different formats like feedback, insights, documentation, etc.

 Teachers use social media to connect with their PLN.
 Teachers can use twitter, facebook, instagram, email, youtube and many other things to positively connect through the media.

 Step 3: Using Twitter to Build Your PLN

-Step 4: All About Hashtags and Twitter Charts
+Step 4: All About Hashtags and Twitter Chats

-Step 5: Using Blogs as a Part of Your PLN
+Step 5: Using Blogs As Part Of Your PLN

-Step 6: Using Curation Tools as a Part of your PLN
+Step 6: Using Curation Tools As A Connected Educator

 Step 7: Making Time to Build Your PLN